Last updated on 2026-03-12

 Graduates of the Computer Engineering Technology program can pursue a variety of career paths in Canada, including:

-• Computer Engineer: Design and develop computer systems and hardware, ensuring they meet user needs and industry standards.
+- Computer Hardware Engineer: Design and develop computer hardware components, ensuring they meet performance and reliability standards.

-• Software Developer: Create and implement software applications, focusing on user experience and functionality.
+- Software Developer: Create and maintain software applications, focusing on user needs and system functionality.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.